Relations with Stakeholders

-Suppliers and external collaborators are chosen pursuant to procedures based on laws that are applicable from time to time, and continuously based on the criteria of transparency, competitiveness and efficiency.
+Suppliers and external collaborators are selected according to procedures based on the legislation which is applicable from time to time, and continuously informed to the criteria of transparency, competitiveness and efficiency.

-To this end, any directors and managers of company departments/ organisational units that take part in said processes shall:
+To this end, any officer and employee responsible of company departments/ organisational units that take part in said processes shall, namely:

-- grant equal opportunities to participants who demonstrate they are eligible to participate in the selection process
+- grant equal opportunities to participants meeting the requirements for being eligible to the selection

-- verify, including by checking appropriate documentation, that such persons have the means, including financial, organisational structures, technical skills and experience, quality systems and adequate resources to meet the needs and image of the Company and the Group
+- assess, including through appropriate documentation, that such persons have the means, including financial, organisational structures, technical skills and experience, quality systems and adequate resources to meet the needs and image of the Company and the Group

-- check that they observe labour laws, including in relation to child labour, and health and safety of workers.
+- check they compliance with labour laws, including in relation to child labour, and health and safety of workers.

-The Group Companies undertake ensure that suppliers or resources and financial services are respected as regards their right to protection and confidentiality of their professional know-how, and oblige their counterparts to use the same standards of correctness in the management of the relationship.
+the Companies in the Group undertake to ensure to the suppliers of resources and financial services the observance of the obligations, the protection and confidentiality of their professional know-how, and requiring from their counterparts the use of the same standards of compliance in the management of the relationship.

-Suppliers and external collaborators shall conform to all the contractual terms of agreement, as submitted by the Group Companies concerned, including the obligation to comply with the Code, and other voluntary rules of conduct that the Group Companies have prepared to this end and notified thereof, which specifically provide for sanctions in the event of violations of such rules.
-Suppliers and external commercial collaborators are required to respect the objective of paying attention to the needs of the territory in question, the local communities and customers, which form the basis of the activities of the Group Companies.
+Suppliers and external collaborators shall conform to the all the contractual documents submitted by the Group Companies concerned, including the obligation to comply with the Code, and other voluntary rules of conduct that the Group Companies have set up and notified to this end, which specifically provide for sanctions in the event of violations of such rules.
+Suppliers and external commercial collaborators are endorse the objective of caring for the needs of the territory in question, the local communities and customers, which form the basis of the activities of the group companies.

-Whether suppliers and external collaborators are called upon to collaborate with company employed or carry out their activities autonomously, they are nonetheless required to be respectful of the procedures aimed at guaranteeing their health and safety in the workplace.
+the selection of suppliers and external collaborators and the performance of their relevant agreements are characterised at any time by transparency, certainty and shall be made in writing.
+Any other rule violating the provisions of the contractual documents may be for any reason whatever held as prevailing and binding for the Companies of the Group.
+Whether suppliers and external collaborators are called upon to collaborate with company employees or carry out their activities autonomously, they are nonetheless required to be respectful of the procedures aimed at guaranteeing their health and safety in the workplace.

 The Group will inform suppliers and external collaborators of the content of this Code by making it available to them.